 For ONC-ATLs, we ask ONC to extend their certification process to include some fundamental security testing.
 For consumer-directed apps (not a covered entity, not a business associate) self-certification of adherence to basic security principles should be encouraged.
 For covered entities, business associates and EHRs, these self-certifications should be mandatory.

-Recommendation 2: Contribute to the FHIR community’s responsible disclosure process
+Recommendation 2: Contribute to the FHIR community’s coordinated disclosure process

 To: ONC